 - Move to Amend Background and Founding

 This call will provide a chance for applicants to ask questions, and serve to establish shared goals, ideas and expectations.
-The National Team will then approve or deny the application, and the new advocate/affiliate will be asked to return the signed Memorandum of Understanding within two weeks.
-The National Team will then create all affiliate social media, email, website and database accounts for the Affiliate.
+The National Team will then approve or deny the application, and the new advocate/affiliate will be asked to return their signed Memorandum of Understanding within two weeks.
+The National Team will then create all affiliated social media, email, website and database accounts for the advocate/affiliate.

 Support for Advocates & Affiliates Provided by Move to Amend National

 - Material generation for local organizing, national action and event opportunities

 - Web, telephone, and in-person conferencing/networking opportunities